AMGOcyber123/Task-Sync-API/README.md

 > Multer <br>
 > SendGrid

-Since this is a public repository, DEVS coming up with new updation or addition features to current API would be higly appreciated 😁
+Since this is a public repository, DEVS coming up with new updation or additional features to current API would be higly appreciated 😁
+Hope we all can give this API an advanced shape in future !